-Contributions are generally recorded only upon receipt, unless evidence of an unconditional promise to give has been received.
-Unconditional promises to give that are expected to be collected in future years are recorded at the present value of the amounts expected to be collected.

-The Organization recognizes contributions when cash, securities or other assets; or an unconditional promise to give is received.
-Conditional promises to give - that is, those with a measurable performance or other barrier and a right of return - are not recognized until the conditions on which they depend have been met.
+The Organization recognizes contributions when cash, securities, other assets or an unconditional promise to give is received.
+Unconditional promise to give that are expected to be collected in future years are recorded at the present value of the amounts expected to be collected.
+All contributions are considered available for unrestricted use unless specifically restricted by the donor.
+Conditional promises to give, those with a measurable performance or other barrier and a right of return, are not recognized until the conditions on which they depend have been met.